Manhattan Vigil: Plot

 In 1999, Dolores Rodriguez (Liza Colón-Zayas) puts up posters for her missing son, Hector.
 The following year, Dolores prays for her son by his wall, while David (Hamish Linklater) and Laurie Morris (Mili Avital), pass by with their newborn.
 In the present day, a newly divorced David collects his son Wyatt (Luke Fava) on the way to a baseball game.
 While they are in the subway, a man in a red baseball cap points out that David has dropped a $20 bill and when David picks it up, the man grabs Wyatt and takes him onto the train.
 After the train leaves, David goes up to the street to call 911.
-Detectives Olivia Benson (Mariska Hargitay) and Nick Amaro (Danny Pino) arrive on scene and Benson recognises the neighborhood and remembers Hector Rodriguez's disappearance.
+Detectives Olivia Benson (Mariska Hargitay) and Nick Amaro (Danny Pino) arrive on scene and Benson recognizes the neighborhood and remembers Hector Rodriguez's disappearance.
 After receiving conflicting eyewitness statements, the detectives initially suspect Laurie or David, as they are in a custody battle.
 David later reveals that he and Wyatt went to a café, and the waitress (Madison McKinley) remembers seeing a man that matches the suspect.

 Detectives Amanda Rollins (Kelli Giddish), Fin Tutuola (Ice-T) and John Munch (Richard Belzer) question a shopkeeper (Ramsey Faragallah) who saw Wyatt with a man in a red baseball cap.
 The man bought hair dye and Munch recognises the M.O. is the same as Hector's kidnapper.
 The detectives start to believe that Wyatt and Hector's cases are linked.
 Benson and Amaro speak with Hector's mother and learn that she received a letter from police officer Steve Lomatin (Alex Karpovsky), who found Hector's lunchbox.
-When Lomatin later finds Wyatt's baseball cap, he is brought in for questioning.
+When Lomatin later finds Wyatt's baseball cap, he is taken in for questioning.
 Lomatin shows Rollins and Fin his archive, explaining that there is a connection between the disappearance of young boys and fires in their neighborhood shortly after.
 Lomatin believes that the kidnapper is placing the bodies of the boys in old buildings and then setting them on fire to hide the evidence.

 Rollins finds that there were no fires after Hector disappeared, but a nearby building had its basement floor concreted after a flood.
 Captain Donald Cragen (Dann Florek) gives the order to dig up the floor and Hector's body is found.
 Upon learning that his father owns the building that Hector's body was found in, David helps the detectives locate the building manager, Lewis Hoda (Tom Sizemore), who he is in a dispute with.
-The detectives bring Lewis in for questioning.
+The detectives take Lewis in for questioning.
 He admits to setting the building fires and Amaro eventually gets him to confess to kidnapping Wyatt.
 Benson retrieves Wyatt from a warehouse and he is reunited with his parents.
 Benson later comforts Delores at Hector's wall mural.